in28minutes/in28minutes.com/_posts/2017-10-11-spring-boot-master-class.md

 - Introduction to JUnit in 5 Steps
 - Introduction to Mockito in 5 Steps
 - Introduction to JPA in 10 Steps
-- First 10 Steps in Spring
+- Introduction to Spring in 10 Steps

 ### Web Application with Spring Boot
 - Step 01: Part 1 Basic Spring Boot Web Application Setup